S1nScripts/docs.s1nscripts.com/docs/spawnselector/install.md

 7. Start the library by adding `start s1n_lib` to your `server.cfg` file.
 8. Start the script by adding `start s1n_spawnselector` to your `server.cfg` file.
 9. Configure the script by modifying the values in the `config.lua` file located in the `s1n_spawnselector` script folder.
+10. If you use QBCore, please follow the [Adaptation to QBCore](#adaptation-to-qbcore) section.

 ## Adaptation to ESX